- Gentreo

 Gentreo vs. an Attorney

-Gentreo also allows you to draft other estate planning documents other than your will, including powers of attorney and medical documents.
+Gentreo also allows you to draft other estate planning documents other than your will, including medical and financial powers of attorney, living trusts, and pet trusts.
 It also stores your documents safely online.

-As stated above, Gentreo is not a lawyer and you do not have attorney/client privilege by using the site.
+As stated above, Gentreo is not a law firm or a lawyer and you do not have attorney/client privilege by using the site.
 Attorneys who provide estate planning services are generally much more expensive than Gentreo.

-If you have special instructions to leave about how your property is managed, a trust might be better.
-Trusts are helpful because you can transfer property to them and avoid probate.
+If you have special instructions to leave about how your property is managed, a trust might be a better option than a will.
+Trusts are helpful because you can transfer property to them and likely avoid probate.

 What You Get with Gentreo

-The basic plan is $49.99/year before any discounts.
+The plan is $100/year plus tax before any discounts.
 It includes the following documents:

 Additionally, you can input important information, upload documents and share information with others, including contact information, legal and business contacts, medical information, financial information, real estate, and critical assets and digital accounts to streamline your information and keep it in one convenient place.